UPchieve/web/README.md

 cd web
 ```

-3. The below command will make the program visible at localhost:8080.
+3. The below command will make the program visible at localhost:8080, so do that.
 ``` bash
 #The first time this is run it may take a few minutes, but afterwards it should be faster.
 Rerun with each change to see updates
 docker build -t upchieve/web . && docker run -it -p 8080:8080 --rm --name upchieve-web-prototype-1 upchieve/web